Donitzo/godot-pixel-rope/README.md

 The addon also includes helper functions and more advanced features such as world collisions, cutting, and pinning control points.

+**Note**: The ropes are by default supersampled by two pixels per world-pixel, to compensate for stretching.

 ## Instructions

 The demo project is available in the `src` directory.
 The only files you need to copy into your own project are in the `pixel_rope` directory.